r52/gagaku/README.md

 ![License](https://img.shields.io/github/license/r52/gagaku)

 Gagaku is a minimalist, lightweight manga reader optimized for desktop OSes with touchscreen support.
-Current supports Windows and Android.
+Currently supports (and is tested on) Windows and Android.

 Gagaku is currently a work-in-progress and many things may not work as intended or is janky.